Nonprofit Storytelling: 5 Ways Nonprofits Can Identify Their Best Storytellers

 In order to advance an organization’s mission, nonprofits need to influence behavior change amongst many different people.
-Stories help create a context to empathize with one another as well as inspire us to think and act differently.
+Nonprofit storytelling helps create the context to empathize with one another as well as inspire us to think and act differently.

 Storytelling is the puzzle piece which connects donors, community members, volunteers, beneficiaries, and other supporters of the organization to each other.

-Many nonprofits are well aware of the importance of storytelling but are not leveraging it to its fullest potential.
+Many organizations are well aware of the importance of nonprofit storytelling but are not leveraging it to its fullest potential.

 Components of a Great Story

 Under the right circumstances, any well-crafted story can appeal to donors of all kinds.
 A powerful story should have these key elements:

 - A timeline of events